-Area(s) in the agency's workforce that require further monitoring appear in the "Establish Goals?" column as:
+Area(s) in the Office's workforce that require further monitoring appear in the "Establish Goals?" column as:

-- "Yes": there is underutilization. - "Monitor": the agency needs to monitor the job it may be underutilized where employee movement occurs.
+- "Yes": there is underutilization. - "Monitor": the Office needs to monitor the job as it may be underutilized when employee movement occurs.

 Corrective Actions and Action-Oriented Programs will be followed to address the identified placement goal(s).